When it comes to eco-friendly packaging, cosmetics brands need to pay attention, and a few figures speak for this need:

 Estimates suggest that 120 billion units of packaging are produced every year by the cosmetics industry.
 The use of multi-layered boxes, cellophane, and other superfluous, non-recyclable materials ultimately ends up in our landfills and oceans.
 This, of course, is a huge environmental crisis – and consumers know it.

-In hair care alone, demand has jumped by 3% for recycled packaging and 2% for recyclable packaging.
-Consumers are also interested in other sustainable solutions, like refillable bottles and responsible ingredient sourcing.
+In hair care alone, demand has jumped by 3% for recycled packaging and 2% for recyclable packaging, among other key movements such as the choice for bamboo cosmetic packaging.
+Consumers are also interested in other sustainable solutions, like refillable bottles and building an ethical supply chain that includes responsible ingredient sourcing, among other measures.

 Primarily, Vitaoils Plus deeply moisturizes with a blend of rich natural oils to smooth and protect.
 Meanwhile, Aloe Vera Gel-ECO calms the scalp, and the blended seaweed extract Polyplant Normal Hair GNBN conditions the scalp as well as the hair.
 This creates a smoother, more luxurious texture as a healthy scalp is integral to healthy hair.

 Plus, this blend is 72% natural in origin and waterless.
-Not only does this meet consumers’ demand for reduced plastic, but it also delivers on their preference for natural ingredients and tendency towards conserving water.
+Not only does this meet consumers’ demand for eco-friendly packaging in cosmetics reduced plastic, but it also delivers on their preference for natural ingredients and tendency towards conserving water.